 Sunshine on a rainy day

-the EINE ALPHABET from the dam fine work of 'sunshine indoors' todays featured flickerererer (is that a word?)
+Following on with the 'intelligent graffiti' theme just take a look at this flickr set of the EINE ALPHABET from the dam fine work of 'sunshine indoors' todays featured flickerererer (is that a word?)

 The photos show Ben Eines series of letters painted on roller shutter doors around London and the UK.
 There have been a few sets of Eines alphabet photographed but as yet i've not seen a better set than the one above, properly exposed and well colour balanced, its a great set and i'm lovin it!